Triangulated categories of relative 1-motives: Introduction

 In Section~\ref{sec:mot_picard}, we introduce and study the right adjoint $\omega^1:\DA^\coh(S)\ra \DA^1(S)$ to the embedding of cohomological $1$-motives into cohomological motives.
 We first establish a number of relatively formal results involving its commutation properties with the six operations (Proposition \ref{prop:omega_basics}).
 The main result is then that $\omega^1$ preserves constructibility (Theorem~\ref{thm:finiteness_omega1}).
 This relies on combining techniques from \cite{Ayoub_Zucker} with a computation of $\omega^1(f_*\BQ_X)$ in a favorable situation: the precise statement involves the motive of the Picard complex from the previous section.

 In Section~\ref{sec:t_structure}, we finally introduce a candidate for the motivic $t$-structure on $\DA_1(S)$ and $\DA^1(S)$, using the formalism of generated $t$-structures.
 A number of equivalent generating families can be used for this purpose (see Definition \ref{def:generators}).
 We prove some basic exactness properties for the six operations.
-The main result we show is that motives attached to Deligne $1$-motives lie in the heart $\MM_1(S)$, and that more precisely the category $\CM_1(S)$ embeds fully faithfully into $\MM_1(S)$ for $S$ regular.
+The main result we show is that motives attached to Deligne $1$-motives lie in the heart $\MM_1(S)$ of the $t$-structure on $\DA_1(S)$, and that the category $\CM_1(S)$ embeds fully faithfully into $\MM_1(S)$ for $S$ regular.
+Most results in this section require the additional assumption that $S$ is excellent.

 Appendix \ref{sec:app_deligne} provide technical results about Deligne $1$-motives over a general base.
 Appendix \ref{sec:app_mot_coh} gathers some computations of motivic cohomology groups for $\BQ(0)$ and $\BQ(1)$ which are used at several places in the text.